 Olympic Weightlifting Is A Hip Dominant Sport

-The Olympic Lifts Were Never Meant To Be Done For High Reps
+The Olympic Lifts Are Designed For Low Reps

-Regardless of what the CrossFit masters say, the Olympic lifts were never meant to be done for high reps.
+Regardless of what the CrossFit masters say, the Olympic lifts are not designed for high reps.
 Anything over 3 in a row is excessive.

 The Muscular Bodies Of Olympic Lifters Are The Result Of Complex Training

-All Olympic weightlifters are doing a ton of bodybuilding work besides the Olympic lifts.
-In the video below you can see the Russian weightlifter Evgeny Chigishev bench press 495 lbs.
+Olympic weightlifters do a lot more than just the Olympic lifts.
+Bodybuilding work is also included.
+In the video below, you can see the Russian weightlifter Evgeny Chigishev bench press 495lbs.

-That’s why it would be incorrect to conclude that the impressive physiques presented by Olympic lifters have been built solely through the main two lifts.
+Therefore, it would be incorrect to conclude that the impressive physiques presented by some Olympic lifters are the result of two lifts.

 Built For Performance, Not Looks

-Weightlifters don’t get points for looking like a bodybuilder.
-Having a more favorable body composition definitely helps, especially in the lower weight classes, but is not needed to succeed.
+A more favorable body composition (more muscle, less fat) definitely helps, especially in the lower weight classes, but is not needed to succeed.

-Also, having a really low body fat is not all that great in this sport.
-When you are really ripped the joints are exposed to more stress.
-You may look amazing at 6% BF, but your joints could feel better when you are at 10-12%.
+Moreover, excessive leanness can be harmful because it exposes the joints to more stress.
+You may look amazing at 6% BF, but your joints will feel better when you are 10% BF or more.

-The Olympic lifts will certainly help you develop power, muscle mass and strength, but are not the most optimal approach when it comes to hypertrophy.
-Performing squats and power cleans/snatches separately may be the better option, if you are looking for mass through Olympic style of exercising.
-The squat will obviously take care of the lower body while the power cleans/snatches will develop your back.
+The Olympic lifts will certainly help you develop power, muscle mass and strength but are not the most optimal approach when it comes to hypertrophy.
+Performing squats and power cleans/snatches separately may be a better option if you are looking for mass through Olympic training.
+The squat will obviously take care of the lower body whereas the power cleans and the snatches will develop your back.

-Trying to achieve hypertrophy by doing the Olympic lifts only is like trying to become a weightlifter by doing deadlifts.
-They help, but dedicated work is where it’s at.
+The Olympic lifts may be beneficial, but they are not the most practical exercises when the goal is hypertrophy.
+Trying to acquire an aesthetic appearance by doing the Olympic lifts is like trying to become a weightlifter by doing deadlifts.
+They help, but dedicated work produces the greatest results.